tonkla/autotp-go-v1/README.md

 # AutoTP

-AutoTP aims to be an automated trading platform that supports multiple exchanges and programmable strategies (robot/EA).
+AutoTP aims to be an automated trading platform that supports multiple exchanges.
 Inspired by MetaTrader and [MQL4](https://docs.mql4.com/).

 ## Usage

-1. Craft your trading robot and place it inside `cmd/`.
+1. Craft your trading robot and place it inside `cmd/`
-2. Build it with `go build -o autotp cmd/binance/spot/grid/main.go`.
+2. Build it with `go build -o autotp cmd/binance/spot/grid/main.go`
-3. Copy `config.yml.example` to `config.yml`, configure your parameters.
+3. Copy `config.yml.example` to `config.yml`, configure your parameters
 4. Run `./autotp -c config.yml`

 ### (Work-in-Progress) Supported Exchanges